TunnlTo/desktop-app/README.md

 - Disallowed Apps: `chrome`
 - Allowed IP's: `0.0.0.0/0`

-## Route all apps in a specific folder through a a tunnel
+## Route all apps in a specific folder through a tunnel

 ### Scenario